 - Click Data Access.
 The data access URL and authentication details appear in the WebDAV Access Details area.

 Access WebDAV using API token as an authentication mechanism

-Only inSync Cloud administrators can access WebDAV using an API token.
+Only inSync Cloud administrator can access WebDAV using an API token.
 API token can only be generated by an inSync Cloud administrator and used to access WebDAV using any of the methods described in Step 2 of 2: Select a method for WebDAV access.

 To log on to WebDAV, specify the email address of the inSync Cloud administrator who generated the API token as the Username and API token as Password when prompted for it.